 Eating Dandelion Greens

 I decided to prepare the greens in two ways.
-Steamed with some coconut aminos and garlic salt and fresh, in a salad.
-I was surprised to find out that the process of steaming the dandelion leaves made them much more bitter.
+Steamed with some coconut aminos and garlic salt and fresh in a salad.
+I was surprised to learn that steaming the dandelion leaves made them much more bitter.
 In my opinion, dandelion leaves taste best uncooked in a salad.

 My daughter happily ate her salad with nothing but dandelion leaves with sprinkles of dandelion petals pulled from the blossoms, topped with a simple olive oil dressing.
 For my husband, I mixed a few leaves in with a romaine lettuce salad with other toppings.
 He said he didn’t even taste the dandelion leaves, which, for him, is high praise.